muradtariq-tk/UTMBitcoinMeetup/README.md

  - Difference between Coin, platform token and application token
  - Initial Coin Offering (ICOs)
  - Potential of Blockchain based applications

+# Agenda:
+To organize regular meetups for covering topics related to technologies mentioned above.

+# First meetup topics (Date and place still to be decided)
+- What is Bitcoin
+- History of Bitcoin
+- What gives Bitcoin its Value
+- How does it work
+- Bitcoin potential threats